-You will develop experimental projects to engage the community around expanded outdoor dining, investigating topics such as:
+You will develop experimental projects to engage the community around increasing participation in sustainable and active transport, investigating topics such as:

 Your project findings and proposals will be showcased to local council, community and other partners in an event called the ‘Hubbub’ at the end of the program.

 We encourage you to apply if you are a committed, innovative and enthusiastic student who is wanting to make change in the community.

 PLA3001 is a select entry subject, open to applications from students from any course and campus.

 You must have completed 120 credit points and if you are a non planning student, submit an Expression of Interest form, resume and statement of results to be considered for this subject as places are limited.